texxasrulez/imscp_xtraroundcubeplugins/README.md

 To make it even easier on you, download https://github.com/texxasrulez/imscp_xtraroundcubeplugins/archive/1.4.6.tar.gz

 This repo will automatically add plugins to main config as well as inject proper schemas into database.
-You will only need to upload the `XtraRoundcubePlugins.tar.gz` file included in download to i-MSCP's Plugin Manager Page.
+You will only need to upload the `/tarball_installer/XtraRoundcubePlugins.tar.gz` file to i-MSCP's Plugin Manager Page.

 ## Requirements